FelipeFcosta/sync-srt-subtitles/README.md

 The shift is applied in seconds with 3 decimal digits of precision (up to milliseconds).

+(Windows only)
 ![Screenshot](resources/screenshot.png)

-The .jar file is in the */dist* directory.
+The executable .jar file is in the */dist* directory.